jbirkhimer/aspace-docker/README.md

 # Build the file system for archivesspace and create tenants

-> Currently only one tenant (default `aspace`) is created, however the `aspace-docker-start.sh` and `aspace-docker-setup.sh` scripts can be modified to create more tenants

-Start by editing `aspace-docker-start.sh` and modify/set `tenant_name`, `nodes`, and `data_dir` for db and solr data persistence
+Start by editing `.env` and modify/set `TENANT_LIST`, `NODES`, and `ASPACE_DATA_DIR` for data persistence

 Make any Archivesspace config changes that are needed and verify everything else `vi ./aspace-custom/config.rb`

+> NOTE: `config.rb` properties can also be set in the `.env` file using `APPCONFIG_` prefix.
+These properties will be set as environment properties and Archivesspace picks them up during startup.
 > NOTE: The `./aspace-custom/config.rb` file is a copy of SI Archivesspace production and all passwords have been replaced with `<secret>`

-Then run `./aspace-docker-start.sh build` which will download the Archivesspace release version and configure everything that is needed.
+Then run `./aspace-docker-start.sh build` which will download the Archivesspace release version build the tenants and configure everything that is needed.

-> Before starting make sure the `data_dir/solr/data` dir has `8983:8983` uid:gid set otherwise solr will fail to start correctly.
+> WARNING: Before starting make sure the `<ASPACE_DATA_DIR>/solr/data` dir has `8983:8983` uid:gid set otherwise solr will fail to start correctly.

-## To start over fresh (WARNING: all data will be lost!!!
+## To start over fresh (WARNING: all data in the containers will be lost!!!
 Make sure you know what you are doing!)
 ```
 # Stop any containers that may be still running
 ./aspace-docker-start.sh stop